 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
 ASU 2018-13 removes certain disclosures, modifies certain disclosures and adds additional disclosures.
-The ASU is effective for us on January 1, 2020, and interim periods within that fiscal year.
-Early adoption is permitted.
+The Company adopted this ASU on January 1, 2020.
 Certain disclosures in ASU 2018-13 would need to be applied on a retrospective basis and others on a prospective basis.
-The Company concluded after evaluation that ASU 2018-13 will have no significant effect on our consolidated financial statements.
+We concluded after evaluation that ASU 2018-13 has no significant effect on our consolidated financial statements.